This page is a bit more personal than the About page on this site. ~ KMK

 I was a serious kid, generally preferring the company of adults.
 Thoughtful and inquisitive, I was always looking beyond the superficial.
 I was about eight years old when I mused, “What is eternal?”
 Certainly it was not art (which I knew faded, decayed, or crumbled); it was not becoming powerful in the eyes of the world (even Caesar’s name would be forgotten in time); and it was certainly not becoming wealthy (money, I though, was a figment of our collective imagination).
 I wondered, “Why am I here?” and sensed that our work as humans was to achieve some high goal.
 I just didn’t quite know what that meant, and grew from thinking that it was perfecting ourselves intellectually and physically, to searching for the spiritual.

 My hand nearly always held a book, and it was generally thick.
 While the details of what I read when young have long been forgotten, I discovered people, thoughts, and worlds that propelled me forward.
-I was interested in other cultures, indigenous ways, people, travel, animals, nature, advancing the position of women, and helping underdogs.
+I was interested in other cultures, indigenous ways, people, travel, animals, nature, advancing the position of women, inspiring people, and helping underdogs.
 I was concerned about the elderly, the poor, and those whom we now term “discarded.”
 In retrospect, I realize I sensed others’ pain and understood their feelings perhaps too much at a young age, and as a result, stifled my intuition.

 While considered a bookworm and academic, I was also highly athletic and a natural leader.
 From a young age I was drawn to holistic health and ways of healing beyond the physical.
 My dedication to exercise was primarily because I found my workouts to be meditations and a means for self-discovery, self-improvement, and (I thought) self-perfection.
 After winning dozens of awards by the time I reached high school, I found I was really not interested in competing with or defeating others.
 My focus was internal.
 Sports had cracked something within me, pushing me from an intellectual and philosophical enquiry of life to a spiritual, heart-centered enquiry of myself.